swt30/thesis/chapters/01-introduction/01-introduction.md

 # Introduction

-\newthought{Not many discoveries} have ever captured the imagination of scientists and non-scientists alike as much as exoplanets.
+Not many discoveries have ever captured the imagination of scientists and non-scientists alike as much as exoplanets.
 Until 1995, we had only the ground under our feet and a select few lights in our sky to guide our understanding of planetary systems.
 Now we are faced with almost an over-abundance of planets, with papers and press releases trumpeting more every week.